The Babadook: LGBTQ community

+The Babadook has gained popularity as an internet meme, with the titular monster being ironically adopted as a queer icon.
 In October 2016, a Tumblr user joked that the Babadook is openly gay; in December 2016, another Tumblr user posted a viral screenshot showing the film classified by Netflix as an LGBTQ film.
 Despite the absence of overt references to LGBTQ culture in the film, fans and journalists generated interpretations of queer subtext in the film (dubbed "Babadiscourse") that were often tongue-in-cheek, but occasionally more serious, highlighting the character's dramatic persona, grotesque costume, and chaotic effect within a traditional family structure.
 In June 2017, The Babadook trended on Twitter and was displayed as a symbol during that year's Pride Month.
 The social media response became so strong that theatres in Los Angeles took the opportunity to hold screenings of the film for charity.
 Michael Bronski said to the Los Angeles Times: "In this moment, who better than the Babadook to represent not only queer desire, but queer antagonism, queer in-your-faceness, queer queerness?", and drew comparisons to historic connections between queerness and horror fiction such as Frankenstein and Dracula.

 Kent said that she "loved" the meme, saying that "I think it's crazy and [the meme] just kept him alive.
 I thought ah, you bastard.
 He doesn't want to die so he's finding ways to become relevant."
+In 2019, IFC Films, the film's US distributor, released a limited Pride edition of the film on Blu-ray.